-If Neslib is embedded, the cryptographic library Neslib instantiates the same standard DES cryptographic operations.
+If NesLib is embedded, the cryptographic library NesLib instantiates the same standard DES cryptographic operations, in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) mode.

 The M4M-DESFire library uses Triple DES as cryptographic operation (EDES+ accelerator).
 Cryptographic operations are used for setting up the mutual authentication, for encryption and message authentication.